cloudify-examples/example-use-cases/opensource_case/pfsense/README.md

 * FauxAPI api_secret

 ### How to run?
 * Upload Cloudify Utilities plugin to the Cloudify Manager.
 The plugin provides a generic type in a blueprint in order to integrate with REST based systems.
-Get it here.
+Get it here https://cloudify.co/plugins.
 * Create a .json file that contains the pfSense configuration changes and store it under the blueprint’s resources..
 Please note that the this blueprint uses the `patch` command - it will only update the existing configuration and not replace it).
 * The blueprint directory should look like this:
 <blueprint_root_dir>/